philipwalton/blog/articles/why-css-custom-properties-are-awesome.md

 To make that last point more clear, since all `<tr>` elements are children of `<table>` elements, and since custom properties inherit from parent to child, the `<tr>` gets the value of `--table-stripe-color: lightgray` through property inheritance *not* through variable reference.

-Continuing with the table example, suppose we decided that we didn't want rows in the table head to be stripped.
-Since the `<thead>` element is child of `<table>` and a parent of `<tr>` elements in the table's head, we can prevent those `<tr>` elements from being striped by redefining the `--table-stripe-color` to it's initial value. .
+Continuing with the table example, suppose we decided that we didn't want rows in the table head to be striped.
+Since the `<thead>` element is child of `<table>` and a parent of `<tr>` elements in the table's head, we can prevent those `<tr>` elements from being striped by redefining the `--table-stripe-color` to its initial value.

 ```css
 table {